| |

 How to Make My Dad’s Easy Baked Ham

-Tender and sweet, fall apart ham is one of my favorite meals!
-My dad makes the best one ever!
+My dad makes the best ham ever!
 It is lucky for me (and you), that he is always willing to share his secrets.
 Not only is his recipe for ham so delicious, but it is also extremely easy.
-See how to make my dad’s easy baked ham recipe.
+In fact, there are only three ingredients and three steps to make it.

 Baked Ham Ingredients:

-Ham of Choice (This one is a Shank Half, but the Butts are better.)
+• Ham of Choice (This one is a Shank Half, but the Butts are better.)

-Coke (I have used Dr. Pepper and even Root Beer as well.)
+• Coke (I have used Dr. Pepper and even Root Beer as well.)

-Light Brown Sugar (I use quite a bit, but this is a preference issue.)
+• Light Brown Sugar (I use quite a bit, but this is a preference issue.)

 Directions: